 The United States is truly unique among the nations of the world.
-It is not a union of different countries, like the European Union, nor is it a single country with one absolute law from every citizen in it; rather, it is more like a country of countries, a nation of nations: of peoples, of cultures, subcultures, laws that were established both by word of mouth untold centuries ago, and those that were only drawn up yesterday.
+It is not a union of different countries, like the European Union, nor is it a single country with one absolute law for every citizen in it; rather, it is more like a country of countries, a nation of nations: of peoples, of cultures, subcultures, laws that were established both by word of mouth untold centuries ago, and those that were only drawn up yesterday.

 It has a centralized federal government tasked with seeing to the needs and safety of every citizen, yes, but it is comprised of fifty much smaller “state” governments, that do not infrequently end up standing at odds with the federal.
-Theoretically, someone at the top of the federal government, like the president of the United States (the very top) can make something illegal all over the country, but in practice, this is easier said than done, since the local governments of the states may end up allowing whatever it through some loophole, or even outright defiance of the mandate.
+Theoretically, someone at the top of the federal government, like the president of the United States (the very top) can make something illegal all over the country, but in practice, this is easier said than done, since the local governments of the states may end up allowing whatever it is through some loophole, or even outright defiance of the mandate.

 The state of Illinois almost refused to turn back its clocks for daylight savings time, despite that this was the normative, federally legislated practice for the entire country.
 In the end, due to only slight “pressure” from the feds (being that they would not be eligible for much assistance in the coming year) the state voted against the bill that would allow the clocks to remain how they are all year round, but such an outcome would most certainly have been possible without anyone being threatened with secession or treason.